 Gazetted as a town in 1887, by 1901 Longreach had a population of 1,690.
-Twenty years later, in 1921, its population had grown to 4,260.
+Twenty years later, in 1921, the population of the Longreach Shire was 4,260.
 These early years were marked by rapid growth and development.
 The postcards provide evidence of public buildings, structures and establishments, roads and transport, and social norms, dating from this period of Longreach’s history.

 All six postcards are examples of “divided backs”.
 The illustration is large and fills one side of the postcard; the other side (the back) is divided, to allow for a message and the recipient’s address.
 Divided back postcards were adopted in Australia in January 1905 and, over the next couple of decades, postcards (including ones displaying real photographs) were a popular means of communication.
-My mother Evelyn’s collection contains commercially-produced postcards depicting places (such as the Longreach ones) and postcards produced from studio portraits and candid photographs of family members.
+My mother’s collection contains commercially-produced postcards depicting places (such as Longreach) and postcards produced from studio portraits and candid photographs of family members.
 I have written previously about my mother Evelyn, her early years, and her collection of photographs and memorabilia: My mother, a young woman.

 Five of the Longreach postcards were never written on: They are blank.
 They belong to a single series produced by the Australian Enamallers (RPN).
 The postcards depict, in sepia, the Longreach Railway Station, Thompson [sic.]
 River Bridge, Longreach; Longreach Shire Hall and Post Office; Eagle Street, Longreach, Looking South (1) and Eagle Street, Longreach, Looking South (2).
 Amazingly, these five postcards, which are about 100 years old, are in near mint condition.